ezsystems/ezplatform/INSTALL.md

 ## INSTALL
 1. Get eZ Publish 5
-    * A: If this is a a eZ Publish build (a tar.gz file), then you just need to extract it.
+    A. If this is a a eZ Publish 5 build (a tar.gz file), then you just need to extract it.
-    * B: **Development ONLY** You can get eZ Publish using GIT with the following command:
+    B. **Development ONLY** You can get eZ Publish using GIT with the following command:
        ```bash
        git clone git@github.com:ezsystems/ezpublish5.git
        ```

 2. **Development ONLY** Move (or symlink) your eZ Publish legacy root to `app/ezpublish_legacy`
     1. Start from / upgrade to [latest](http://share.ez.no/downloads/downloads) eZ Publish CP installation.